meemasc/share-hyperlink/README.md

 # TODO List

-- Liking does not update state immediately
-- In frontend keys needs to be added for comment
-- New style needs to be added for creating a new blog
 - Unliking needs to be implemented
-- Who commented should be shown
+- Who commented should be accessible
 - People who liked the blog should be accessible
 - Unit and E2E tests need to be implemented
 - The state changes should be left to backend
+- Styling needs to be improved
 - Footer needs to be added